OpenBAS-Platform/injectors/README.md

 ## Contributing

-If you want to help use improve or develop new injector, please check out the **[development documentation for new injectors](https://www.notion.so/luatix/Injector-Development-5752d0dbe56d4e86937a7eda0b4610d9)**.
-If you want to make your connector available to the community, **please create a Pull Request on this repository**, then we will integrate it to the CI and in the [OpenEX ecosystem](https://www.notion.so/luatix/OpenEx-Ecosystem-30d8eb73d7d04611843e758ddef8941b).
+If you want to help use improve or develop new injector, please check out the **[development documentation for new injectors](https://luatix.notion.site/Injector-Development-5752d0dbe56d4e86937a7eda0b4610d9)**.
+If you want to make your connector available to the community, **please create a Pull Request on this repository**, then we will integrate it to the CI and in the [OpenEx ecosystem](https://luatix.notion.site/OpenEx-Ecosystem-30d8eb73d7d04611843e758ddef8941b).

 ## License